mykefon/cheatsheets-/AzureDevOps.md

 az repos show: Show details about a specific repository.

-az repos clone: Clone a specific repository to your local machine.
+az repos clone: Clone a specific repository to your local machine or workspace.

 # Notes